markjnkim/es_mod/01-html/content/step-3-hero.md

 ```

 It's time for our moment of truth.
 Let's save the file or just auto save it like a pro, and refresh our browser to look at our finished hero!
 Excellent work, our section is now done and looking just like our mock-up.
 Now let's take a moment to review some of the major concepts learned in this lesson.

-## Reflection
+After completion of a large section, this is a great place to not only save, but also add and commit our work with Git.

-This was a dense lesson of concepts and syntax.
-Don't worry that you haven't nailed everything down yet, this will happen in time with practice.
+> **Heads Up**: Don't worry if you haven't nailed all the concepts yet, this is a lot of information that will take patience to master.
 In programming, practice doesn't make perfect, it makes developers.
 Programming isn't something you can watch in a YouTube video or read in a book to make yourself proficient.
 The one and only way to become a developer is to practice, practice, practice, which means a lot of playing around in sand boxes and DevTools to see what does what.
 If you get stuck, become a Google-fu master since this is a vital developer skill that can get you unstuck.
 Your answer is out there, now you just have to go find it.

-Let's take a look back at some of the key concepts we learned in this lesson.
+## Reflection

+Great job making it through a dense lesson of concepts and syntax.
+In this lesson we created our hero section and learned how to make a sign-up form with a splashy background image.
+These concepts will form the foundation on which we will build our advancing skills in HTML and CSS.

+In the next lesson we will continue building our Run Buddy website and learn some key concepts regarding web icons and image sizing.
+But before we go ahead, let's take a look back at the major highlights from this lesson.

-* How to create forms and the different inputs that control the question type and answer choices.
+* We used a `form` element to create our sign-up form that allows user interaction with the visitor and our website.
-- How to target HTML elements for layout, positioning, and styling with **CSS Class Selectors**.
+* We then used `input` elements to define the type of answer that is allowed to control user input.
+* We used **CSS Class Selectors** to target specific HTML elements to apply styles when using the global type selectors was not selective enough.
+This enables style to a single elements or a group of elements that need the same styles.
-* Controlling the layout of HTML elements using the **display** property for block-level or inline-level values.
+* We used the **display** property for block-level or inline-level values to control the document flow and decide how elements would sit in a row or in a column.
-- Understanding the differences between a relative and absolute position to layout HTML elements in the document.
+* We used **relative** and **absolute** positioning to layout HTML elements in the document or in a container depending on the element's location.
+This provided a mechanism that allowed precise placement in relation to either the parent or to the document.
-- **DevTools** are a front-end developer's best friend.
-We can make temporary changes to our view in the browser by selecting an element of interest and then changing our CSS and/or HTML in the DevTools window by changing the CSS rules or markup.
+* We used Chrome's ***DevTools** to make temporary changes to our view in the browser by selecting an element of interest and then changing our CSS and/or HTML in the DevTools window by changing the CSS rules or markup.
 We will get well acquainted with its various tools as the course progresses.

 Now let's continue onto our next lesson and complete the "What We Do" section.